 - Send the best version of the manuscript.

 This is a big one that I’m not sure if every writer understands.
-Just because you are hiring an editor to catch errors, insonsistencies, or advise you on things to improve your story, does not mean it’s good practice to send a manuscript that is an early draft.
+Just because you are hiring an editor to catch errors, inconsistencies, or advise you on things to improve your story, does not mean it’s good practice to send a manuscript that is an early draft.

 The better the draft your send your editor, the deeper, more involved their edits will be because their focus isn’t going to the easy stuff.
 To get the most out of your money and their time, give them the best possible manuscript you can.
 The more eyes on it the better, always.